databladeio/analysts-getting-started/README.md

 DataBlade uses OAuth to connect to Salesforce, so setting up your integration is typically as easy as following the login prompts on the screen.
 However, an important thing to note is that your organization must be using an edition of Salesforce that has *API access enabled*.
 See [here](https://help.salesforce.com/apex/HTViewSolution?urlname=Enabling-API&language=en_US) for more info.

 ### Setting up SQL Integrations
 In order to query data from your SQL database, you must ensure that it is properly configured to allow connections from our servers.
-In many cases, this is as simple as having your database administrator configure your database to accept connections from our IP addresses:
+In many cases, this is as simple as having your database administrator configure your database to accept connections (whitelist) from our IP addresses:
 ```
 52.25.129.138/32
 104.198.5.177/32